-The Group's objective is to maintain a balance between continuity of funding and flexibility through the use of bank loans and purchase contracts.
-The Group also has existing credit lines with local banks which could be drawn when necessary.
+The Company's objective is to maintain a balance between continuity of funding and flexibility through the use of bank loans and purchase contracts.
+The Company also has existing credit lines with local banks which could be drawn when necessary.

-The tables below summarize the maturity profile of the Group's financial liabilities and financial assets used to manage liquidity as of December 31, 2023 and 2022:
+The tables below summarize the maturity profile of the Company's financial liabilities and financial assets used to manage liquidity as at December 31, 2024 and 2023: